-Doughnuts people!!
-GLAZED DOUGHNUTS!!!
 Yes, you can eat yummy doughnuts and still lose weight…with this incredible Mini Baked Glazed Doughnuts Recipe, that is.
 I found the original version of these lighter doughnuts on Oh She Glows.
 They were boasted as a 100 calorie vegan doughnut recipe.

 Well, I’m not vegan, but I SURE do love doughnuts, and for 100 calories, I had to check out this recipe.
 I altered her version a bit and ended up with a fabulous 70 calorie mini baked doughnut that really hits the spot when my sweet tooth hits.

 When I baked mine, I used my Mini Doughnut Maker, which made it super easy.
 But the original recipe calls for doughnut pans.
-And if you don’t have doughnut pans, then I suggest making them into little balls with your hands and make baked doughnut holes.
+And if you don’t have doughnut pans, then I suggest making them into little balls with your hands and making baked doughnut holes.

 - 1 cup All-Purpose White Whole Wheat Flour

-- 1/2 cup sugar
+- ½ cup sugar

-- 1 1/2 tsp baking Powder
+- 1 ½ tsp baking Powder

-- 1/4 tsp salt
+- ¼ tsp salt

-- 1/2 cup fat free milk
+- ½ cup fat free milk

-- 1/4 tsp apple cider vinegar
+- ¼ tsp apple cider vinegar

 - 1 tsp pure vanilla extract